 - The Indigenous initiatives support young Indigenous researchers to conduct projects that improve services and care in their communities.

-Funding by priority population
+Funding by type

 Funding for people is provided through four programs: